BCHarker-OCT/terraform-github-example/README.md

 ```

 ## Step 5: Running the Terraform!
-> [!CAUTION]
-Terraform may store secrets in `terraform.tfstate`.
-For this reason, it is excluded from our commits in the `.gitignore` file.
+> [!CAUTION] Terraform may store secrets in the terraform.tfstate file.
+For this reason, it is excluded from our commits in the .gitignore file.

 - [Terraform Init](https://developer.hashicorp.com/terraform/cli/commands/init)
 - Let's also run `direnv allow .` to sideload our environment variable containing our GitHub PAT so that our Terraform will have permission to do what it needs.